matthewgoembel/Boggle_Player_DAM/README.md

     2. If it matches, word is found.
 Otherwise word DNE.

   Letter Checking: Use an Array indicies to check for adjacnency
-  Score: Calculated and changed acordingly after finding a word Optimization Challnge: Minimize storage, without sacrificing program speed.
+  Score: Calculated after adding up all word points Optimization Challnge: Minimize storage, without sacrificing program speed.

 Overall: Trie would offer most efficiency in this senario.
 However, must: